vzcodes/chess-lectures-fall-2025/slides/week3/week3.md

 ---
 layout: image-right
-image: /assets/niemann.png
+image: /assets/polgar.png
 ---

-## Today's Theme: Hans Niemann
+## Today's Theme: Judit Polgár

-Hans Moke Niemann is an American chess grandmaster and Twitch streamer.
-He first entered the top 100 junior players list on March 1, 2019, and became a FIDE grandmaster on January 22, 2021.
-In July 2021, he won the World Open chess tournament in Philadelphia.
-He achieved a peak global ranking of No. 16 in September 2024.
+Judit Polgár is a Hungarian chess grandmaster, widely regarded as the strongest female chess player of all time.
+She is the only woman to be ranked in the world top 10, the only woman to achieve a rating of over 2700, and the only woman to compete in the final stage of a World Chess Championship.
+Wikipedia

 * source: Wikipedia
 * photo credit: Frans Peeters